Best Loyalty App 2026: Better Than LoyaltyLion?

 Strong (LTV, repeat rate, reward ROI)

-Yes (cohort templates/recommendations)
+Yes (cohort templates)

 Yes (built for switching)